 The FI (A) Course consists of:

-Complete 125 hours of EASA FI (A) Theory and associated briefing/lecture practise
+- Complete 125 hours of EASA FI (A) Theory and associated briefing/lecture practice

 Before you start you must have;